 Further, security becomes far less efficient and far more complicated.
 It puts a significant amount of anxiety on the heads of IT and security.
-The security topology for networks has been about the separation of the inside and the outside by the IT perimeter.
-With all employees working remotely, enterprise network now includes completely unmanaged assets, like every single employee’s home asset.
+The security topology for networks has been about separating the inside and the outside by the IT perimeter.
+With all employees working remotely, the enterprise network now includes completely unmanaged assets, like every employee’s home asset.

 Move to Cloud Platforms

 Some employees require access to systems that only exist on-premises.
 Other employees rely on satisfaction and fulfillment from face-to-face communications with peers, partners, and customers.

 – To facilitate easy access to resources, companies should switch to cloud platforms.
 Many companies, especially agile enterprises, adopted cloud early, so most of their systems are not bound to their physical office.
 Older firms, on the other hand, still rely substantially on on-premises applications and data centers.

 – Companies that have allowed some remote work level will find their experienced employees to transition to a 100 percent remote atmosphere easier.
 Employees who used to work from home once a week most likely have a better at-home work set up and understand the pitfalls of remote work already, making the transition more natural than for those with no experience.

 CHROs and other leaders can accelerate the pace of settling in fast by instilling a culture of turning on video for a work call.
 It will help the team feel some level of camaraderie and add a bit of social interaction.